raspberrypilearning/sensing-space/lesson-4/lesson.md

 ### All students are able to

-- Plot simple humidity graphs using the Sense HAT
+- Plot simple humidity graphs using the Sense HAT.
-- Explain the need to control humidity aboard the ISS
+- Explain the need to control humidity aboard the ISS.

 ### Most students are able to